-During a disagreement, negotiations can sometimes deteriorate between the parties and a middle ground isn’t able to be found.
+During a civil disagreement, negotiations can sometimes deteriorate between the parties and a middle ground isn’t able to be found.
 In some situations, the conduct from one party can be so egregious that you don’t even want to work with them or continue the agreement.
-Our firm offers full representation as well as unbundled services to help you with your matter.
+Our firm offers full representation as well as unbundled services to help you with your civil litigation matter.

 NEW!
 We have a new unbundled system that allows you to send us all the information we need online and we can email you the documents.
 This is a new system that we will add documents to as we progress.

 We have the following documents available NOW at the new county court help page:

 Contract disputes, consumer and commercial debt, negligence, fraud, defamation, there are many ways that a simple disagreement can turn into a court case.
 We have experience litigating in state county, state district and federal court.
 We work to defend lawsuits and achieve the proper results for you.
 We do not represent people in small claims court, however, we are able to provide you advice.
 If you require the services of our Colorado civil litigation attorneys for an unresolved legal dispute, our litigators are ready to help you find the best way to protect your interests.
 Although our lawyers are always prepared to file and litigate your Colorado civil matter, we frequently advise our clients that litigation should be considered a last resort and attempt negotiation or mediation before incurring the expensive costs of a trial.

 Have you been served a summons and complaint in Colorado?